Gianni Versace: Fashion empire

 After opening his Milan boutique in 1978, Versace quickly became a sensation on the international fashion scene.
-His designs employed vivid colors, bold prints and sexy cuts, which were a refreshing contrast to the prevailing taste for muted colors and simplicity.
+His designs employed vivid colours, bold prints and sexy cuts, which were a refreshing contrast to the prevailing taste for muted colours and simplicity.
 His aesthetic, which "combined luxurious classicism with overt sexuality", attracted much criticism in addition to praise.
 He is quoted as saying, "I don't believe in good taste", which was reflected in his "brazen defiance of the rules of fashion".
 A saying referencing Versace's rivalry with Giorgio Armani was: "Armani dresses the wife, Versace dresses the mistress."

+Gianni Versace often drew inspiration from historical periods like Classicism, Byzantium, the 18th century and the 1920s and 1930s.
+His designs reimagined elements such as Ravenna's mosaics and Roman drapery, incorporating them into contemporary fashion.

-From 1978, Versace built the company with the support of his family, employing his sister Donatella as vice president and his brother Santo as president of the company.
+From 1978, Versace built the company with the support of his family, employing his sister Donatella as vice-president and his brother Santo as president of the company.
 Donatella's purview extended to creative oversight, where she acted as a key consultant to Versace.
 Gianni would also come to employ Donatella's husband, Paul Beck, as menswear director.

 Among Versace's most famous innovations was his 1982 invention of a type of super-light chainmail called 'Oroton', which became a signature material in his outfits.
-His suits were inspired more by his experience in female tailoring, departing from masculine Savile Row models by crafting suits that accentuated the male form and "insisted on men as sex objects."
+His suits were inspired more by his experience in female tailoring, departing from masculine Savile Row models by crafting suits that accentuated the male form and "insisted on men as sex objects".

 Versace was very proud of his southern Italian heritage and infused his designs with motifs inspired by historical fashion and art movements, especially Graeco-Roman art.
-This is evident in the company's logo, the Medusa Head, and recurring motifs like the Greek key.
+This is evident in the company's logo, the Medusa Head and recurring motifs such as the Greek key.
 He also allowed his love for contemporary art to inspire his work, creating graphic prints based on the art of Roy Lichtenstein and Andy Warhol.